KarrieK/NICAR16/README.md

 Today we only touched briefly on csvkit - whil we looked at it simply in a bash shell you can combine it with python or SQL to build powerful queries and keep interrogating your data.

-Here ar some other custom commands we didn't touch on:
+Here are some other custom commands we didn't touch on:

 * csvsql - Generates SQL statements for a csv or execute those statements directly on a database.
 In the latter case supports both creating tables and inserting data
 * csvpy - Loads a CSV file into a csvkit.CSVKitReader object and then drops into a Python shell so the user can inspect the data however they see fit